 Yet despite all this damage, the Second World War played an important role in shaping the modern world.
 It ushered in a new era of industrialization, technological development, and global cooperation.

-We can learn a lot from the experiences of wartime nations – especially when it comes to tolerance, resilience, and global responsibility.
-So let’s remember all the victims of the Second World War, and pledge to make sure that such events never happen again.
+We can learn a lot from the experiences of wartime nations – especially regarding tolerance, resilience, and global responsibility.
+So let’s remember all the Second World War victims and pledge to ensure such events never happen again.